immanuel404/web_Game/README.md

 # web_Game
-An online game based on time and speed_built with javascript and css
+An online game based on time and speed_built with JavaScript.

 Play Game At: https://webcitizen.github.io/web_Game/